How to watch the Thor movies in order

 Avengers: Infinity War (2018)

-Picking up just moments after Ragnarok ends, Infinity War sees Thor brought to his lowest ebb yet, when ultimate movie villain Thanos chokes the life out of Loki, and the Children of Thanos slaughter half the Asgardian population in their quest for the Infinity Stones.
+Picking up just moments after Ragnarok ends, Infinity War sees Thor brought to his lowest ebb yet when ultimate movie villain Thanos chokes the life out of Loki, and the Children of Thanos slaughter half the Asgardian population in their quest for the Infinity Stones.
+Not a great start for the God of Thunder.

-Desperate for revenge Thor and half the Guardians of the Galaxy go on an adventure to forge a new weapon for the God of Thunder that can kill Thanos before he gathers all the stones.
+Desperate for revenge, Thor and half the Guardians of the Galaxy go on an adventure to forge a new weapon for the Asgardian in order to kill Thanos before he gathers all the stones.
+He’s given much more to do here than in the other Avengers movies, and it shows.

 Thor movies in order: Chris Hemsworth as Thor in Endgame